diku-dk/DIKUArcade/README.md

 # DIKUArcade

-DIKUArcade is the Game Engine, specifially created for the SoftwareDevelopment course at DIKU 2018.
+DIKUArcade is a simple 2D Game Engine, created specifically for the SoftwareDevelopment course at DIKU 2018.

 ### Features

 * A comprehensible API, designed for students with minimal programming experience
 * An event-bus system, designed for issuing commands in parallel
 * 2D-rendering using OpenGL 2.0's fixed-function pipeline

+### Planned features

+* An audio engine for effects and music
+* Support for OpenGL 3.3 for a more optimized rendering pipeline
+* Newtonian force functions for artificial gravity

 ### Development